lrhm/cifar-classification/README.md

 ```bash
 pip install -r project/requirements.txt
 ```
-Keep in mind that the project requires pytorch 1.12.1.

 ## Running the project
 To run the project, you can use Mate to run different configurations.
 Look at `resnet/hyperparatmers/vanilla.json` and `vit/hyperparameters/vanilla.json` for examples of configurations.
 Any configuration file can be selected to train.
 To train a model, run: